 DebConf0 and 1 piggy-backed on the Software Livre meeting in Bordeaux and DebConf2 looked like DebConf3 without the services.
 The only scheduled events were the talks, but bug squashing, talking and partying took place anyway.

 WORK ON DEBCONF5 STARTED shortly after DebConf4 was done.
-Without a hotel it would be similar in character to DebConf3 with heavy load for the organizers during the conference.
-Concerning the preparations preceeding the conference the events feel pretty similar in work load and necessary attention to detail.
+Without a hotel it would be similar in character to DebConf3 with heavy load organizers during Concerning the preparations preceeding the conference the events feel pretty similar in work load and necessary attention to detail.